 The Crew Scheduling Problem (CSP), as discussed in [2], involves assigning crews to a sequence of tasks, each with defined start and end times, with the primary objective of ensuring that all tasks are covered while adhering to regulations on maximum working hours for crew members.

-This problem is particularly critical for low-cost carriers, for instance in the United Kingdom in 2023, the low-cost carriers comprise 48% of the scheduled capacity (total number of seats offered) [3], which rely heavily on optimised crew schedules to maintain competitiveness.
+This problem is particularly critical for low-cost airlines, for example in the United Kingdom in 2023, low-cost flights comprise 48% of the scheduled capacity (total number of seats offered) [3], which rely heavily on optimised crew schedules to maintain competitiveness.
 Efficient crew scheduling is essential not only for low cost carriers and for cost minimisation but also for ensuring operational reliability and flexibility in response to unexpected disruptions.
 [4]

 2.1.3 Disruption Management